markyoder/wasp_clone/wasphalite/README.md

 ```

 #### Iterative File Import Using an Array or Ranges
-The import of files can be repeated using 2 constructs, 1) implicit iteration via use of an array, or 2) explicit iteration using repeated ranges.
+The import of files can be repeated using 2 constructs: (1) implicit iteration via use of an array, or (2) explicit iteration using repeated ranges.

-The implicit iteration via use of an array is syntactically identical to [import using an object](#file-import-using-an-object) :
+The implicit iteration via use of an array is syntactically identical to [import using an object](#file-import-using-an-object):

 ```
 #import path/to/file.tmpl using my_array